 This post may contain affiliate links.
 Read more at our disclosure policy.

-Ingredients for Sparkling Watermelon Cocktails
+Ingredients For Watermelon Cocktails

-How to Make Watermelon Juice
+How To Make Watermelon Juice

-- Peel watermelon and cut into cubes.
+- Remove the watermelon rind and cut into cubes.

 - Place the watermelon cubes into a blender and blend until smooth.
+You may need to do this in multiple batches.

-I like to throw in some mint leaves for some added freshness and flavor then place in the fridge to cool until ready to use.
 The only sweetness in this drink comes from the natural sweetness of the watermelon, so make sure you like the flavor of the watermelon you’re using.
 If it’s not sweet enough for your liking, you can easily add some simple syrup to the juice.

 To Make the Drink Sweeter — Watermelon Simple Syrup:

-- Just heat up ½ cup of watermelon juice with ½ cup of sugar in a small saucepan.
-Once dissolved add it back to your pitcher of juice.
+Just heat up ½ cup of watermelon juice with ½ cup of sugar in a small saucepan.
+Once dissolved, add it back to your pitcher of juice.
 I prefer the natural flavor of the juice so I usually leave out the extra sugar, except for the small bit on the rim.
 Your call.

 Would you like to save this?